citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorDeletePreviewResponseModel.md

 HasImpactedCatalogs returns a boolean if a field has been set.

+### SetImpactedCatalogsNil

+`func (o *HypervisorDeletePreviewResponseModel) SetImpactedCatalogsNil(b bool)`

+ SetImpactedCatalogsNil sets the value for ImpactedCatalogs to be an explicit nil

+### UnsetImpactedCatalogs
+`func (o *HypervisorDeletePreviewResponseModel) UnsetImpactedCatalogs()`

+UnsetImpactedCatalogs ensures that no value is present for ImpactedCatalogs, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)